Analysis | In Scranton, Biden’s team turns out voters, while Trump supporters turn up the volume

 The Biden staffer was saying, in essence, cool visibility — and therefore: Thanks for wasting your time.

 It wasn’t just the caravan, though.
 The Biden effort was robust, a string of tents lined up along the street where volunteers underwent a three-part intake process.
-Step one: temperature check and health assessment, a nod to the realities of the moment — and a reinforcement of the candidate’s rhetoric on the importance of heeding the science.
+Step one: temperature check and health assessment, a nod to the realities of the moment — and a reinforcement of the candidate’s rhetoric on the importance of heeding the science amid the ongoing coronavirus pandemic.
 (When I entered the office, my temperature was taken.)
 Second, registration on laptops.
 Third, a quick training and offer of material, including Biden-branded masks and hand sanitizer.

 During the period I was there, I saw at least a dozen people go through those three steps.
 Among them was Sean Horgan, 46, a former Marine who came from Massachusetts to volunteer in person for a campaign for the first time.

 “I feel like the biggest thing we have to do is just get people out to vote,” he said.
-“Elected officials are generally representative of the people — but of the people who come out to vote.”
+“Elected officials are generally representation of the people — but of the people who come out to vote.”

 An independent, he didn’t vote for Trump or Clinton in 2016 (in part, given that it doesn’t really matter much in Massachusetts).
 His motivation to aid Biden was based on a sense of what Biden might achieve in the abstract.